Anti-racist, inclusive and decolonial practice for arts, heritage and cultural organisations

 - If you are at early stages or operating project-by-project Start with the Foundational Framework.

-- If you need a structured route for leadership and teams Choose either the Embedded or Integrated Frameworks
+- If you need a structured route for leadership and teams Choose either Embedded Framework - choose light touch support or fully guided facilitation.

-- If you hold colonial collections or are under external scrutiny Consider tailored consultancy alongside the Integrated Framework
+- If you hold colonial collections or are under external scrutiny Consider partnership consultancy

-- If you are working in publicly visible, sensitive or complex areas Use the Cultural Resilience and Safeguarding toolkit - a specialist framework for organisations managing pressure, challenge and public accountability.
-Opt for supported training for Front of House and public-facing teams.
+- If you are working in publicly visible, sensitive or complex areas Choose bespoke training packages eg Cultural Resilience and Safeguarding - alongside bespoke training for Front of House and mar-comms teams

-- If you are recruiting for new staff or trustees download the inclusive recruitment and retention checklist.
+- If you are recruiting for new staff or trustees opt for the diversifying recruitment and retention training support

 One Place.
 One implementation system.